berniebear/trec_is/README.md

 - [done] Regression to get priority score.
 - Classification to get priority score (give more weights to the high priority).
 - Run the feature extraction tools again on all data (including 2019-B) and predict.
+- For regression, change it to classification and give higher weights to high priority.

 ** Some Experimental Results **
 Use random forest (customized weight).